rabstolaf/bwsys/01_installing-ubuntu.md

 * Fill in the fields appropriately.
 You will need to remember your *username* and *password*.
 It is recommended to use your St. Olaf *username* but not your St. Olaf *password*.
 Hit *Done* and wait for installation to finish
-* If prompted, install the `OpenSSH Server`
+* If prompted, install the `OpenSSH Server` by pressing the the space button to check the box and enter to proceed.
 * If a screen pops up with a list of things to install, you may disregard it and select *Done*
 * Hit *Reboot Now* and press *Enter* when prompted to remove installation media
 * After reboot finishes, you should be able to login with your *username* and *password*!

 ---

+## 3. Command Line Basics

 The rest of the tutorial consists of typing a lot of commands which will be written in the following manner:

 `$ ls -lah`

-Some commands would require more permissions to run them, use `sudo` with the command in that case.
+Note that the $ is not part of the command you type, and that the command line in your virtual machine has also has a $ at the end of the line.
+The $ generally indicates that you're running commands without root privileges.
+When running commands as root, the command line will generally have a # symbol at the end of the command line.
+While some commands require you to become root, it's best to avoid using root unless necessary, as it becomes a lot easier to break important components of your system.

+To run a command as root, preface your command with the command `sudo`.
+To see this, first try running this command:

+`$ apt update`

+You'll see some errors that include messages like "Permission denied".
+This sort of error message indicates that you might need root privileges to execute the command.
+Sometimes programs will include a message asking "Are you root?" in their error messages if you need to run them as root, but sometimes you'll only see a generic "Permission denied".
+One remedy to this problem is to use the `sudo` command to run a command as root.
+Try typing the same command as earlier, but with `sudo` in front:

+`$ sudo apt update`

+If this is the first time you're using `sudo` on this session, you'll be prompted to enter your password.
+Note that neither the letters you type nor asterisk will actually appear in the terminal.
+Press enter once you've typed in your password, and you should see the command execute sucessfully.

+One last trick: the following command executes your last run command, but as root.
+This can be helpful if you just typed a long command but forgot to put sudo in front.
+Try it like this:

+`$ apt upgrade`
+*You'll see error messages here indicating your lack of permissions*
+`$ sudo !!`

 It is advised to not become `root` while going through this training, unless absolutely necessary.

 ---

-## 3. Update and Install Some Packages
+## 4. Update and Install Some Packages

-* `$ apt update` and `$ apt upgrade` &mdash; These two commands are used to update the versions of already installed packages on the machine
+* `$ apt update` and `$ apt upgrade` &mdash; These two commands are used to update the versions of already installed packages on the machine.
+Run them now, if you didn't earlier.
 * `$ apt install <package_name>` &mdash; used for installing new packages
 * **Install the following packages**: `w3m`, `iptables`, `openssh-client`, `wget`, `nano`, `info`, `man-db`, `manpages`, `friendly-recovery`, `tmux`, `grub2`, `traceroute`, `bash-completion`, `command-not-found`, `dnsutils`, `lshw`, `lsof`, `mtr`, `psmisc`, `tcpdump`, `apt-transport-https`, `update-manager-core`, `gcc`, `g++`, `libtool`, `gedit`, `emacs`, `ssh`, `sshpass`, `xorg`, `make`
 * If you are new to the Linux Command Line, you may find [this link](https://web.archive.org/web/20180104184520/http://linuxcommand.org/lc3_lts0010.php) useful to get familiar with the basic commands.

+---

+## 5. Installing a Desktop Environment

+By default, the Ubuntu server we've just installed can *only* be interacted with through the command line.
+It's important to be comfortable with typing commands and learning about a computer with just a command line, but it can be slightly intimidating at first.
+Installing a desktop enviroment can make your virtual machine look at bit more familiar, but we'll also need to install one to use a program to connect St. Olaf's network using a VPN.

+* Begin by installing the tasksel utility
+* `$ sudo apt install tasksel`
+* There are a lot of different desktop environments you can install.
+[This link](https://phoenixnap.com/kb/how-to-install-a-gui-on-ubuntu) has a few listed with some pictures and descriptions.
+* If you're not sure which to install, Mate is a good balance between performance and aesthetics.
+Install it with this command, or replace the "ubuntu-mate-core" with a different one if you'd rather something else.
+* `sudo tasksel install ubuntu-mate-core`
+* The desktop environment will take a bit to install, and you'll also notice your VM will take a bit longer to boot up now.
 * `$ sudo shutdown now` and `$ sudo reboot now` are command line instructions to shutdown and restart your VM
 * <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>F2</kbd> &mdash; Use this or any other key like <kbd>F3</kbd> or <kbd>F4</kbd> to open another terminal
 * Restart your VM and proceed to the next section!